 Smoked salmon tartines are a quick an easy idea for breakfast, lunch or a snack.

-But, don't leave it there, they make a perfect appetiser or canapé too!
+These open faced smoked salmon sandwiches are great for entertaining as they make a perfect appetiser or canapé too!

 Simple to make in minutes, and with lots of variations, this is an easy recipe for a quick and luxurious bite to eat.